CPHS/OPHS Glossary of Terms

 Refers to a person's mental status and means inability to understand

-not acting) on that information, and to make a choice.
-Often used
+acting) on that information, and to make a choice.
+Often used as a synonym

 Incompetence: